Cincinnati Federal Criminal Defense Lawyer

 6. You Potentially Have Numerous Different Defenses Available.

-In a typical federal criminal case, there will be numerous different defenses that our attorneys can use to protect our client from punishment.
+In a typical federal criminal case, there will be numerous different defenses that our federal criminal defense attorneys can use to protect our client from punishment.
 Here are just a few.

 - Constitutional protections (e.g., the Fourth Amendment’s prohibition on unreasonable searches and seizures)